jctosta/deluge-compat/README.md

 - Based on the Deluge language specification and documentation
 - Inspired by the [Deluge Language Parser](https://github.com/GuruDhanush/Deluge-Language-Parser) project
 - Built with Python 3.12+ and modern tooling
+- **Created with the assistance of Claude Code** - Anthropic's AI-powered coding assistant

 ---

+## Disclaimer

+**Deluge Language Ownership**: Deluge is a proprietary scripting language owned and developed by Zoho Corporation.
+This project is an independent, unofficial compatibility layer created for educational and development purposes.
+It is not affiliated with, endorsed by, or sponsored by Zoho Corporation.

-**Note**: This is a compatibility layer for testing and development purposes.
-For production Deluge script execution, use the official Deluge runtime environment.
+**Usage Notice**: This compatibility layer is intended for testing, development, and educational purposes only.
+For production Deluge script execution, please use the official Deluge runtime environment provided by Zoho Corporation.

+**Trademark Notice**: "Deluge" is a trademark of Zoho Corporation.
+This project respects all intellectual property rights and trademarks of Zoho Corporation.